apollo

 Drug Warnings

-Do not take Phexin Drops if you have porphyria (hereditary metabolic disorder).
-Before starting Phexin Drops, please inform your doctor if you have any allergy (against any antibiotic), kidney or liver problems.
-Consult your doctor if you experience skin rash or prolonged, significant diarrhea with abdominal pains.
+Before starting Phexin Drops, please inform your doctor if you have any allergies (to any antibiotic), bowel disease, seizures, diabetes, or kidney or liver problems.
+Do not take Phexin Drops if you have porphyria (a hereditary metabolic disorder).
+Consult your doctor if you experience a skin rash or prolonged, significant diarrhoea with abdominal pain.
 Talk to your doctor before taking Phexin Drops if you have/had inflammation of the intestine.
 Long-term usage of Phexin Drops may lead to interaction with resistant bacteria and fungi.
 Avoid taking Phexin Drops if you are pregnant or breastfeeding unless prescribed by a doctor.
 Phexin Drops should not be given to children below 5 years.

 Habit Forming